 2 – download the Giki app and look to see whether a product gets a “Free from Additives” badge.
 This will cover more than just the ultra-processed group but you can use the “learn more” feature to check out a list of additives so you can easily see how many there are and whether you recognise them.

 Perhaps the most simple approach could be the most effective.
-Go down to your local farmers’ market and buy in season, organic fruit, veg and meat.
+Go down to your local greengrocer, fruit and veg stall or farmers’ market and buy in season, organic fruit, veg and meat.